 How to Setup and Use a Router Circle Jig with Bearings

-Provided steps below describe how to set up and how use a Router Circle Jig.
-Take all safety precautions.
+The provided steps below describe how to set up and how to use a Router Circle Jig to cut a circle in wood.
+Take all safety precautions when using a router.

 How to Cut a Circle with a Router Circle Cutting Jig

-- Set the circle diameter by adjusting the slider and the pivoting point
+- Set the desired circle diameter by adjusting the slider and the pivoting point on the jig.
+This adjustment is where you get to define the size of the circle you wish to cut.

-- Place the pivoting point of the circle jig in the drilled hole
+- Now, place the pivoting point of the circle jig into the drilled hole in the stock.